tgasla/rl-cloudsimplus/README.md

 - The parameters that all experiments have in common are specified under the common section, and those that are unique among the experiments are defined under the experiment_{id} section
   - If a parameter is specified in both the common and experiment sections, the common one is ignored, and the experiment one takes effect.
 - To run multiple experiments in parallel, add as many experiment areas as you want, specifying the corresponding parameters for each experiment.
 - Each experiment should have a unique experiment id, and each section should be written as experiment_{id}.
-For simplicity, use ids starting by 1 and increment by 1.
+Use ids starting by 1 and increment by 1.

 There are three experiment modes: train, transfer, and test.
 When transfer or test modes are specified, an additional 'train_model_dir' key for an experiment should be defined, with the directory name in which the trained agent model should be used.